After the Funeral: What You Need To DoHow to Handle Estate, Financial and Other Matters

 - Credit Cards

 - Deactivate, transfer ownership, or memorialize digital accounts: Ensuring digital assets are taken care of has never been more important.
 Having the login credentials will make the task much easier.
-When you do not have the passwords, there may be paperwork to complete.
+There may be paperwork to complete when you do not have the passwords.
 Each provider has different requirements.
 The types of accounts to manage include:

 - Search tools such as Google and Yahoo

 >>See Your Digital Assets: Will Your Digital Legacy Live On After You’re Gone for more information

 - Take care of personal belongings: Determine how to handle the deceased’s personal belongings.
 This could involve distributing items to family members, donating to charities, or selling certain possessions.

 Remember, the specific tasks and considerations will vary depending on your situation and local laws.
 It can be helpful to consult with professionals, such as attorneys, accountants, or grief counselors, to ensure that you address all necessary matters and receive appropriate guidance throughout the process.

 If You Are Responsible for Handling the Estate

 From time to time, we work closely with companies that specialize in areas related to the funeral industry but complementary to what we offer.
 One such company is EstateExec.
 EstateExec offers software to help individuals perform the duties that come with being named as the executor of an estate.

 It can be overwhelming since the executor is responsible for winding down and distributing a deceased person’s estate after the funeral.
 That’s where EstateExec comes in.
 The application provides automated guidance and automated financial accounting.
 In the words of the company, “You can think of EstateExec as something like Quicken® but optimized for the estate settlement process.”